 Chris Daley - Webmaster

-Chris Daley, owner of Lodestone Systems, is the webmaster for the site.
-He's created all of the programming needed for this site and helps maintain the collection.
+Chris Daley, owner of Lodestone Systems, is the webmaster for K12IRC.org.
+He created all the programing used for the current site and helps maintain the collection.

-Richard "Rick" Loek provided the initial programming support when Dr. Tenenbaum first adopted the site.
+Richard "Rick" Loek provided the initial programming support when Dr. Tenenbaum (on behalf of the Bonnie and Marty Tenenbaum Foundation) first adopted the site.

 Cinthia Schmidt was instrumental in the "makeover" of Alice, our site mascot.

 Jason Grotte created a great set of icons that were used in an earlier version of this site.

 Joaquin Mariscales contributed additional artwork and layout ideas for the site.

-This Internet Resource Center was originally developed in part under the auspices of the National Science Foundation through a contract to TERC (Cambridge, MA) with a subcontract to CommerceNet.
+This Internet Resource Center was originally developed in part under the auspices of the National Science Foundation through a contract to TERC in Cambridge, MA with a subcontract to CommerceNet.

 No endorsement of the contents of this site by NSF is implied.

 The Technical Education Research Centers (now just TERC) was one of the organizations originally involved in creating this Internet Resource Center.

-CommerceNet did much of the work to create the original web site, and provided web hosting resources thru May, 2000.
+CommerceNet did much of the original work to create the web site, and provided web hosting thru May, 2000.